apache/druid/docs/ingestion/migrate-from-firehose-ingestion.md

   ~ under the License.
   -->

 Apache deprecated support for Druid firehoses in version 0.17.
-Support for firehose ingestion was removed in LTS version 0.24.
+Support for firehose ingestion was removed in version 24.0.

 If you're using a firehose for batch ingestion, we strongly recommend that you follow the instructions on this page to transition to using native batch ingestion input sources as soon as possible.